 Katie Saunders (Australia)

-painting (oil on canvas)
+paintings (oil on canvas)

 Modern Art Museum, Yerevan